-We encourage all members to join us every Sunday morning at 10:45 AM for one of our three services (Contemporary, Traditional, or En Español) where we share in corporate prayer, songs of worship, and a powerful preaching message.
+We encourage all members to join us every Sunday morning at 9:30 a.m.
+(Great Hall, Chapel, Wee Worship, Kids Worship), 10:45 a.m.(Great Hall, Sanctuary, Wee Worship, Kids Worship), or 12:30 p.m.
+(En Español in Great Hall) for one of our three services where we share in corporate prayer, songs of worship, and a powerful preaching message.
 Read More

-As a larger part of our ministry strategy, we encourage our church family to to:
+As a larger part of our ministry strategy, we encourage our church family to:

 - Connect to God's Word through study and application